James Bond No Time to Die full cast – new and returning characters list

 Malek’s inclusion, which had been teased for months, comes off the again of his Oscar win for his portrayal of Freddie Mercury in 2018’s Bohemian Rhapsody.
 In addition to his breakout position in Amazon Prime’s Mr Robotic, Malek has additionally starred in Netflix cartoon Bojack Horseman.

-“I promise you all I will be making sure Mr Bond doesn’t have an easy ride in this, his 25th outing,” Malek teased through a video hyperlink in April 2019.
+“I promise you all I will be making sure Mr Bond doesn’t have an easy ride in this, his 25th outing,” Malek teased by way of a video hyperlink in April 2019.

-The actor has since been confirmed to play a Bond villain, and has spoken out about in search of assurance from director Cary Fukunaga that his character wouldn’t be portrayed as an Arabic-speaking terrorist.
+The actor has since been confirmed to play a Bond villain, and has spoken out about looking for assurance from director Cary Fukunaga that his character wouldn’t be portrayed as an Arabic-speaking terrorist.

 NEW: Lashana Lynch performs Nomi